khaled-alwakel/javascript/important javascript questions 🔼.md

 or the **address in memory heap  where the objects are  stored**.

-Ps: it’s not pure REFERENCE because it’s actually store address in memory stack  with a value and that value points to a place in memory heap
+Ps: it’s not pure REFERNCE because it’s actually store adress in memory stack  whith a value and that value points to a place in memory heap

 That's why the first `console.log` statement returns `false` and the second `console.log` statement returns `true`. `car1` and `car3` have the same reference and `car1` and `car2` are not.